 Access to hard copy records, when necessary, will normally be granted within seven (7) workdays of the employee's request.
 If the records are not co-located with the employee, the Employer will utilize an expedient and secure means of transfer to employee's location.

 If the Employer is unable to provide access to the records within seven (7) workdays due to unforeseen circumstances, an explanation of the delay and projected time for providing access will be given to the employee and/or the designated representative.
-The Agency will provide the employee access within no more than fourteen (14) workdays of the original request.

 Employees should read and retain copies of personnel documents routinely furnished to them.
 In the event that an employee fails to retain her/his copy and the document is not accessible electronically, one additional copy of any such document will be furnished free of charge to the employee or her/his representative designated by a written authorization, upon request.